'Pink Star' diamond sells for world record $83 million in Geneva

 "The pink diamond, I have no hesitation in saying, is a truly amazing royal stone, fit for any royal collection, fit for any museum collection.

-"There is no stone of that size and colour known, no other stone."
+"There is no stone of that size and color known, no other stone."

 Noting that the diamond's pre-sale estimate was $61 million, Bennett said: "It surpassed our estimate.
 It's a large amount of money in itself, but I don't think this stone has a price."